 There are a variety of reasons that you may need a certified copy of your LLC certificate or other documents.

 If you’re registering as a foreign LLC in another state, they will require that you provide copies of your LLC documents from your home state.
 The process to register as a foreign LLC varies from state to state.
-You can learn more about foreign LLCs in this Step By Step article.

 Lenders and banks may require your LLC documents when you’re opening an account or applying for a loan.
 They simply want to verify your business entity and may follow up with a search of your LLC on the state website to verify it’s still active.

 If you’re seeking investment for your company, investors will want the LLC documents as part of their due diligence.
 If you’re seeking investment from professional investors, you will have to change your business entity to a corporation before they invest because LLCs cannot issue shares of stock.

 You can also obtain a Certificate of Good Standing for your LLC from your state.
 This will show that you’re up to date with all filings and fees and that the LLC has not been dissolved for any reason.
 You may need this document for banks, lenders, and investors as well.

 A certified copy is a copy of a document that is already on file with the state.
 It verifies that the document is a true copy of the original and not a fake or altered copy.

 Getting a certified copy of your LLC certificate and other documents such as your articles of organization is simple.
 Every state has its own process and fees, so just check with your secretary of state.